wevote/WeVoteCordova/README.md

 **Clean Build:**

 You probably will run into the need to "Clean Build Folder".
 To do this in XCode, go to the Product menu, hold down the Option button
-(on your Mac) and select "Clean Build Folder", after it completes (about 10 seconds), press the triangular Run (Play) button do to a full rebuild
+(on your Mac keyboard) and select "Clean Build Folder", after it completes (about 10 seconds), press the triangular Run (Play) button do to a full rebuild

 ## Initial install of our code from github